 These are just a few popular ones.
 Many other methods (like daisy chaining) came and went within the programmatic universe as per their updated versions made to the market.

 Evolution of Programmatic Advertising

 YouTube ads are popular examples of programmatic video ads.
-However, website publishers are also running video ads to their websites thanks to outstream video ads and automations offered by ad platforms like Google Ad Manager to easily implement them.
+However, website publishers are also running video ads on their websites thanks to out-stream video ads and automation offered by ad platforms like Google Ad Manager to easily implement them.